Road closures: almost a dozen for Chichester drivers this week

 • A27, from midnight, September 19 2022 to 11.59pm May 19 2023, slight delays (under 10 minutes): A27 northbound and southbound, at Bognor Road roundabout, Speed restrictions and roundabout and approaches for off network works on A259.

-• A27, from 8pm March 16 to 6am March 18, slight delays (under 10 minutes): A27 both directions Warblington, slip road and lane closures for drainage work, diversion via National Highways network.
+• A27, from 10pm March 21 to 5am March 22, slight delays (under 10 minutes): A27 both directions Emsworth to Stockbridge, Lane closure for barrier repairs.

-• A27, from 8pm March 17 to 4am March 18, slight delays (under 10 minutes): A27 westbound, Tangmere Rbt to Arundel Road Fontwell, Lane closure for drainage works.
+• A27, from 8pm March 24 to 5am March 25, slight delays (under 10 minutes): A27 eastbound, Fishbourne to Stockbridge, lane closure for maintenance works.

 • A27, from 8am March 27 to 6pm March 31, slight delays (under 10 minutes): A27 eastbound and westbound, Bognor Road Roundabout to Whyke Road Roundabout, diversion only for West Sussex County Council works.